lemon0830/TIM/README.md

 - Please refer our **[paper](https://arxiv.org/pdf/2307.04408.pdf)** for more detail.

 :star: **Tips** :star:
+- [20231215] We added the flash-attention for faster training.
 - [20230914] We update the preference loss function of TIM, which makes the training more stable.
 - [20230914] We fix the bug when using Data Cache (i.e., --streaming=False) for training.
 - When datastreaming is turned on, it is recommended to shuffle the training data first.